dstaros-t4/STARLIGHT/README.md

 - Automated generation of tight-binding (TB) models for magnetized, Gutzwiller renormalized 2D square lattices,
 - Calculation of band structures,
-- Calculation of the Kubo transverse and longitudinal conductivity.
 - Self-consistent optimization of Gutzwiller renormalization parameters.
-- Calculation of the Kubo transverse and longitudinal conductivity for real- space TB models (with or without correlation/Gutzwiller renormalization).
+- Real-space calculation of the Kubo transverse and longitudinal conductivity with or without effective correlation/Gutzwiller renormalization.

 #  NOTES